How to choose the best Airbnb: 8 tips from an Airbnb Superhost in Marbella, Spain

-Airbnb is safer than you think, and with a little experience, it is easy to avoid any kind of rip-off!
+Airbnb is safer than you think, and with a little experience, it is easy to choose the best property and get the best possible experience for your holiday!
 Here are some tips and ways to check out your property, from an Airbnb superhost.

 Follow these tips to make sure you know what to expect and get the best deal.

 (1) Look at the pictures.
 Really look!
 Ask yourself: